BenjaminHaaseT/rusty_chat/README.md

 | --- | --- |
 | The address of the server the client wishes to connect too | The port of the server |

+## Example
+Here is a simple demonstration.
+We can start a server that will listen on address `0.0.0.0` using this command `RUST_LOG=info cargo run --bin server -- -a 0.0.0.0 -p 8080 -b 10000 -c 1000`.
+You do not have have the log level set to info, this is just personal preference.
+After running this command we should get output that looks something like